 Westchester is an 18-hole executive layout that plays to a par of 64.
 It features seven par-4s, one par-5 and 10 par-3s.
 A few of the par-4s are quite short, but mostly it’s a decent mix of hole lengths.

-The course is located right next to LAX airport, which is kind of cool and kind of annoying with so much air traffic overhead.
+The course is located right next to LAX airport, which is kind of cool and also kind of annoying with so much air traffic overhead.
 The layout is pretty straightforward.
 There are a few tricky doglegs, but for the most part it’s pretty wide open and forgiving.
 The greens are easy to get at and a good score is there for the taking.
 I think there’s only one water hazard and a few OB areas on the outlying holes, so there’s not too much trouble to get into.
 It’s not the most exciting layout around, but it’s enjoyable enough as a simple course.

 The course was in pretty decent shape.
 The greens were very nice.
 Other than too many unrepaired marks, the surfaces were soft and rolling smooth at medium speeds.
 A lot of the back tee boxes were closed off, so the blues were playing up on several holes to make things even easier.
 Otherwise, the teeing areas we played from weren’t too beat up.
 The fairways were decent enough.
 The rough was not much of a factor as it’s cut pretty low.
 I wasn’t in a bunker, so no comments there.

 Given the location and forgiving design, it’s easy to understand why Westchester is so popular.
 I’m glad it worked out for me to play it without major crowds.

 Some pictures from Westchester Golf Course (12/31/14):

 While around LAX, it only made sense to play the other course that’s right there…

 The Lakes at El Segundo • El Segundo, CA • 12/31/14